In this section

 Chalara dieback of ash — Chalara fraxinea (Hymenoscyphus pseudoalbidus) – A recently described fungus killing ash trees, this disease has spread quickly across Europe and was reported for the first time in Great Britain in 2012.
 Fraxinus excelsior, F. angustifolia, F. mandschurica, F. nigra, F. pennsylvanica, and F. Americana are all reportedly susceptible to the disease; the susceptibility of Oregon’s native ash, F. latifolia, is unknown.
 Although the life cycle of the fungus is poorly understood, ascospores are forcibly discharged and then wind-dispersed, allowing for rapid spread.
 Symptoms initially appear as small necrotic spots on leaves, petioles, or rachises.
 Lesions enlarge expanding along petioles and rachises into stem tissue.
 Young trees are most vulnerable to rapid death, whereas older trees may take years to die.
 Other symptoms include leaf necrosis, wilting, premature shedding, cankers on shoots and main stems, and branch dieback.
 There are no known treatments once a tree becomes infected, although anecdotal evidence suggests some individual trees may be resistant.

 Oak wilt — Ceratocystis fagacearum – Oak wilt has been found in 21 States in the central part of North America.
 Oak wilt has also been reported in Texas and New York—outside its main range.
 It was first recognized as an important disease in 1944 in Wisconsin where over half the oaks have been killed.
 In West Virginia where predominately oak forests cover 70% of the land area, oak wilt losses average less than one tree per square mile each year.
 No species of oak is known to be immune to this vascular disease.
 Plantation-grown Chinese chestnuts can also be naturally infected by the oak wilt fungus.
-Moreover, inoculation experiments have demonstrated that over 35 native and exotic oaks are susceptible, as well as American and European chestnuts, species of chinkapin, tanoak, and several varieties of apple.
+Moreover, inoculation experiments have demonstrated that over 35 native and exotic oaks are susceptible, as well as American and European chestnuts, species of chinkapin, tanoak, and several cultivars of apple.

 Potato wart — Synchytrium endobioticum – A soilborne fungal parasite which is an obligate parasite of certain members of the order Solanaceae with potato (Solanum tuberosum) being the only cultivated host.
 In Mexico some wild Solanum species are also known as hosts.
 Has been found in Asia (Bhutan, China, India, Lebanon, Nepal), Africa (Algeria, South Africa, Tunisia), Europe (All countries, except Portugal where it was eradicated), North America (Canada [NFLD], USA [eradicated], Mexico), Pacific (New Zealand’s south island), and South America (Bolivia, Chile, Falkland Is., Peru, Uruguay).
 On October 24, 2000, the Canadian Food Inspection Agency (CFIA) confirmed the presence of potato wart disease in a single field in Prince Edward Island (P.E.I.) and took immediate steps to prevent its spread.
 This was the first occurrence of potato wart in an agricultural area outside of Newfoundland and Labrador, where a plant quarantine has been in place since 1912.

-Disease not yet named — Phytophthora kernoviae – A fungus-like organism found only in the United Kingdom, Ireland, and New Zealand infecting Fagus sylvatica (beech), Rhododendron spp., Quercus robur (English oak), Quercus ilex (holm Oak), Gevuina avellana (Chilean hazelnut), Liriodendron tulipfera (tulip tree), Magnolia stellata, Michelia doltsopa, Pieris formosa and Vaccinium myrtillus.
+Disease not yet named — Phytophthora kernoviae – A fungus-like organism found only in the United Kingdom, Ireland, New Zealand and Chile infecting Fagus sylvatica (beech), Rhododendron spp., Quercus robur (English oak), Quercus ilex (holm Oak), Gevuina avellana (Chilean hazelnut), Liriodendron tulipfera (tulip tree), Magnolia stellata, Michelia doltsopa, Pieris formosa and Vaccinium myrtillus.
 The pathogen was discovered during surveys for P. ramorum and causes similar symptoms on these hosts.
 It has been found in both nurseries and landscapes.
 The United Kingdom has an active eradication program in place that includes removal and destruction of entire infected plants including their root balls.

 Ramorum canker and blight (Sudden Oak Death) — Phytophthora ramorum – A fungus-like organism that infects over 60 plant genera and 100 plant species, killing hosts such as tanoak (Notholithocarpus densiflorus) and Japanese larch (Larix kaempferi), and injuring others such as rhododendron (Rhododendron species).
 This pathogen is subject to state and federal quarantines designed to contain the disease and prevent its further spread.
 The disease was first reported to cause leaf blight, stem canker, and tip dieback on nursery-grown rhododendrons and viburnums in Germany and the Netherlands in 1993.
 At about the same time, many tanoaks and oaks (Quercus sp.) in the San Francisco Bay Area were dying from this same disease.
 In Oregon, the fungus was found killing tanoak in a few isolated sites just north of Brookings, OR during the summer of 2001.
 Since the initial discovery, the disease is considered established and Oregon has focused on limiting spread in Curry County through early detection, monitoring, and eradication of symptomatic tanoak trees.
 Despite these efforts, the quarantine area in Curry County has expanded many times since 2001 from 9 sq. miles to over 500 sq. miles.
 The rate of disease spread increased most dramatically in 2014 requiring the quarantine area to nearly double in 2015.